Why I use a Capsule Wardrobe

 2. I Capsule Wardrobe to prevent waste.

-Culturally we live disposable life styles.
-Americans are throwing away 26 billion pounds of textile each year.
-My desire is to fight this mentality of waste in my life.
-Before I started using a capsule wardrobe I would buy something and only wear it a couple times before deciding I didn’t like it, or it didn’t fit right.
+Culturally we live disposable lifestyles.
+Americans are throwing away 26 billion pounds of textiles each year.
+I desire to fight this mentality of waste in my life.
+Before I started using a capsule wardrobe I would buy something and only wear it a couple of times before deciding I didn’t like it, or it didn’t fit right.
 Most of the things I was disposing of I had hardly worn.
 When I am pickier about what I bring into my closet, I throw out less.
-The last 3 pair of jeans I’ve thrown away were tossed because they literally had hole worn in the thighs (no thigh gap here).
+The last 3 pairs of jeans I’ve thrown away were tossed because they had hole worn in the thighs (no thigh gap here).

 These questions help me decide if I am being wasteful:

-How many uses will I get out of it (both number of wears and mix and match options)?
+- How many uses will I get out of it (both the number of wears and mix-and-match options)?

 3. I Capsule Wardrobe to make dressing easy.